Interview with Patricia Brenes about Terminology Management

 How do you see terminology management evolving in the future?
 What are the main trends in your opinion?

-Argos Multilingual - our mission is to provide high-quality innovative language solutions to our customers while being the most respected business partner in the localization industry.
-We provide a full range of Translation Management Solutions that cover all our clients’ needs.
-Find out more about Terminology Management in our blog post on Dos and Don’ts in Multilingual Terminology Database Creation or Contact Us Today to discuss your specific requirements for your next translation project!
+Argos Multilingual – our mission is to provide high-quality innovative language solutions to our customers while being the most respected business partner in the localization industry.
+We provide a full range of language solutions that cover all our clients’ needs.
+Contact us today to discuss your specific requirements for your next translation project!